carcigenicate/ezfuck/README.md

   - `^5` sets the current cell's value to 5, regardless of what it was before
   - `V` evaluates to the current cells value, immediately before the command on its right is run.
   - `^20 >V` sets the current cell to `20`, then takes that value and gives it to `>`.
 This would be the same as `>>>>>>>>>>>>>>>>>>>>`.
 You could also do something like `,>V`, which would move to the right based on user input.
  - The instruction pointer can be manipulated directly using `{` and `}`.
+Like `]`, the jump will only happen if the current cell has a value of 0. `+{` will produce an infinite loop.

 - - - - -

 BrainFuck code is valid ezfuck code, providing:

- - The code doesn't contain comments with any of the introduced symbols.
-Have a number, "^" or "V" in the comments could change the behavior of the code.
+ - The code doesn't contain comments with any of the new symbols.
+Having a number, `{`, `}`, `^` or `V` in the comments could potentially change the behavior of the code.

- - The code doesn't rely on B
+ - The code doesn't rely on BrainFuck's cell value wrapping from 0-255, or the cell pointer wrapping from left to right.

 ## Installation